mukeshbadgujar/fastapi-template-prod/README.md

 - **Middleware** support for easy integration of custom middleware
 - **Request/Response validation** using Pydantic schemas
 - **Health check endpoint** for monitoring
+- **Code quality tools** with pre-commit hooks for linting, formatting and type checking

 ## Project Structure